IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

 Furthermore, one can find the corresponding analog to equation~\eqref{Y-F_k0}: see~\eqref{equivalent_form} and the nearby reasoning.
 Let us notice that equations~\eqref{Y-F_k0} and \eqref{Y-F-massive} have the same structure with two differences: the free massless field $\phi_0\left(t, \x \right)$ is substituted by the free massive one $\tilde{\phi}\left(t, \x \right)$, and the retarded Green’s function for the massive field acquires an additional exponential factor.
-The iterated Yang-Feldman-type equation~\eqref{Y-F-massive} can be written out up to a few first terms of this expansion as follows
+The iterated Yang{--}Feldman-type equation~\eqref{Y-F-massive} can be written out up to the few first terms of this expansion as follows: